 Prepare the ground before planting

-If the ground has grass or weeds present, it is best to clear the site either by hand or by applying a systemic weedkiller in late summer/autumn.
+If the ground has grass or weeds present, it is best to clear the site either by hand (and spade!) or by applying a glyphosate based weedkiller (e.g. Roundup) in late summer/autumn.
 Allow plenty of space for the final size of the hedge.
-Please note, however, that recent research has shown that some herbicides can have a detrimental effect on wildlife and on the health of the person carrying out the spraying.

 When you are ready to plant, dig a trench approximately 2’ (60cm) wide and one spade’s depth.
 Fork over the base of the trench to break up any compacted soil and you can add some garden compost, well rotted manure or slow release fertiliser such as sterilised bonemeal.
 Fork this in to the soil.